solita/solita.github.com/_posts/2016-05-12-Developers-love-spaces.md

 ![How do you manage?](/img/devs-love-spaces/configuration-management.png)

-Then there's other, more obvious statistics.
+Then there're other, more obvious statistics.
 When it comes to version control, Git is way cooler than anything else currently.
-Most popular tools are IntelliJ IDEA, and Eclipse, while there's still solid 2,4% Vim-coders out there.
+Most popular tools are IntelliJ IDEA, and Eclipse, while there're still solid 2,4% Vim-coders out there.
 For rapid text edit work people often whip out Sublime or Notepad++.
 Most devs are running OSX on their machines here, with almost equal amount running Windows.
 12% are running some brand of Linux.

 ## How about frameworks and languages?